Joe-Collins-1986/Hangman/README.md

    ---

    **Points 8:**
    Placed empty quotes into h2 space to remove error.
-This header is produced by js.
+This header is produced by JS.

    ---

    ### Errors
-   Following the HTML validation the following errors were identified and addressed.
+   Following the HTML validation, the following errors were identified and addressed.

    ![HTML Warnings](assets/readme-assets/Bugs/html/html-errors.png)